AlexAndorra/pollsposition_blog/_notebooks/2021-05-16-hmm-popularity.md

 These are really good predictions 😲 !
 The model has very little trouble tracking the evolution and variation of each president's popularity, so we can be happy with ourselves.
 Interestingly though, we still see this tendency of the model to slightly underestimate the variation in raw polls, especially when big, sudden shifts in opinion happen, as we already mentioned.
 Although we don't want to _exactly_ replicate the observed data (some polls really are outliers and that's good that the model doesn't overfit), it would be interesting to see if the model can be further improved in this respect.

-And that, ladies and gentlemen, was our workflow for a Bayesian hidden Markov model of 🇫🇷 presidents' popularity!
+And that, ladies and gentlemen, was our workflow for modeling the evolution of 🇫🇷 presidents' popularity as a Markov chain!
 We hope you enjoyed it, and feel free to comment below or [reach out](https://twitter.com/alex_andorra) for any comments or suggestions.
 By the way, what do you think of this model?
 Are you surprised that French people tend to dislike their presidents?

 ![MicDropUrl](https://media.giphy.com/media/3o7qDEq2bMbcbPRQ2c/giphy.gif)